Welcome To My Culinary & Holistic Lifestyle Blog!

 - Zinc oxide, titanium dioxide…

-- Are there any third-party certifications the brand has sought out (given how unregulated terms have become in the industry)?
-These include:
+Are there any third-party certifications the brand has sought out (given how unregulated terms have become in the industry)?

-- B Corp (verified standards of environmental performance, accountability and transparency)
+- Verified standards of environmental performance, accountability and transparency

 Online tools, like the Environmental Working Group’s (EWGs) Skin Deep® database, provide an indication of ‘hazard’ level based on a product’s ingredient composition.Â